MarcianoDeHolanda/NottGGWave/README.md

 This plugin was inspired by **DrakoWave** - a GG Wave management system.
 NottGGWave is a complete rewrite with enhanced features, modern APIs, and additional functionality while maintaining the core concept of community GG Waves.

+Special thanks to the **Adventure API** team for creating such a beautiful and powerful text component system that makes gradient formatting and MiniMessage possible.
+The Adventure API is what brings those stunning color gradients to life! 🌈

 ---

 ## 📄 License